 In all cases, applicants should follow company and/or state policies and procedures regarding how long to keep this information in your records.

-apply for the CCC-SLP at any time.
+As a Clinical Fellow, you may apply for the CCC-SLP at any time.
 It is not necessary to wait until the conclusion of your CF experience.